AnupKumarPanwar/patent_bidding_transfer/README.md

 # Pider
 ## Patent management over Blockchain

-Command to run the project
+## Steps to run the project.

+1. Run the following command

 `sudo ./start.sh`

+2. In patent-backend/blockchainConfig.json change the networkAdress to the rpc address.